-Human Cost of MSD Injuries & Presenteeism
+Human Cost of MSD Injuries and Presenteeism

-Cost 1: The Employee.
+The Employee.
 When an employee is unable to work due to an injury, both their physical and financial wellbeing are affected.
 Their work produces the income they need in order to put food on the table, pay their bills, and to be able to afford whatever they are passionate about in life.

-Cost 3: The Team.
+The Team.
 When employees are absent from the workforce, their team are left to wonder how their coworkers are getting along.
 The absence of injured employees also places coworkers at jeopardy and increases stress.
-The remaining team members have to do the same or more work, with less bodies.
-They might also have to work with a new team member who may not be as well trained on the particular job or tasks at hand.
+The remaining team members have to do the same or more work, often with less bodies.
+They might also have to work with a team member who may not be as well trained on the particular job or tasks at hand.
 These factors increase the risk of injury to every remaining team member.

-Cost 4: Morale.
+Morale.
 Injuries also lower workplace morale and workforce productivity.
 Workers most often rate their coworkers as the number one reason they enjoy their job.
 When coworkers are missing and there are not effective, managerial communications in place, remaining employees don’t really know what happened.
 Rumors and false information permeate the workforce, further exacerbating the problem.
-In addition, when a percentage of the workforce is working while in pain, morale always takes a huge hit.
+In addition, when a percentage of a workforce is working while in pain, morale always takes a hit.
 For these reasons and more, injuries have a negative impact on the safety culture and safety climate of all organizations.

 How big of a financial toll might this have on your organization?